EgeSimsekYazilim/Lucky-Numbers/README.md

 How To Play:
 Enter numbers in the boxes.
 Then, click
 "Roll The Numbers" button.
-Make money for show your luck and power to your friends!
+Make money for show your luck to your friends!
 Be careful, if you run out of money, game will lock itself and you'll need to close and rejoin the game.
 Good luck!